Join the Front Lines of Nursing Science

 Nursing needs researchers to advance the boundaries of nursing science in today’s complex, collaborative, and technology-rich health care field.
 The Catholic University of America’s online Doctor of Philosophy (PhD) in Nursing gives you the research skills to create, implement, and evaluate strategies to achieve optimal care for all.
 Graduates will gain the skills necessary to advance the body of nursing knowledge and improve health care as nurse scientists and nurse scholars.

-The PhD in Nursing curriculum is designed to give nurse practitioners and clinicians the skills needed to develop, implement, and test research initiatives aimed at improving the health care sector.
+The online PhD in Nursing curriculum is designed to give nurse practitioners and clinicians the skills needed to develop, implement, and test research initiatives aimed at improving the health care sector.
 Some of the specific topics you will study include:

 - The philosophy of science

 As part of the program, you’ll complete dissertation research to explore a specific aspect of patient care issues that’s most important to you or to your future career in nursing research.
 You’ll complete your dissertation under the close guidance of Catholic’s dedicated faculty members.
 The professors at Catholic’s School of Nursing take their roles as mentors and guides very seriously, and they’ll be ready with encouragement and insights to make sure you stay on track to complete your degree.

 After successfully completing the Doctor of Philosophy in Nursing program, you will be able to: